 Expand Your Professional Training With The Emily Program

 As leaders in the field of eating disorders, The Emily Program faculty shares in developing the most up-to-date and effective eating disorder treatment through multiple research projects with the University of Minnesota.
 Our staff also participates in programs of the Academy of Eating Disorders, the International Association of Eating Disorder Professionals, and the Residential Eating Disorder Consortium to provide the most effective and comprehensive treatment, care, and training.
 Talk to one of our professionals today at 1-888-EMILY-77 (1-888-364-5977) to learn more about our advanced training opportunities.

 Internships, Fellowships, Practicums, and Dietetic Training

-The Emily Program provides progressive care that inspires courage and changes.
+The Emily Program provides progressive care that inspires courage and change.
 Founded in 1993 by psychologist Dirk Miller, we have become the leader in personalized treatment for all individuals struggling with eating disorders.

 We’re committed to strong evidence-based practice and excellence in training.
 All clinical staff members are highly trained in eating disorder interventions and participate in regular supervision and training to enhance skills, maintain excellence, and learn emerging techniques and therapies.

 World-renowned University of Minnesota psychologist and researcher Dr. Carol Peterson leads The Emily Program Training Department, which offers clinical training for practicum students, doctoral interns, post-doctoral fellows, and residents.

 The Emily Program, in conjunction with The University of Minnesota Department of Food Science and Nutrition, also offers the nation’s only eating disorder specific internship for dietetic interns.

 Our professional training program emphasizes evidence-based practice on a multidisciplinary team in the treatment of adolescents and adults with Anorexia Nervosa (AN), Bulimia Nervosa (BN), Binge Eating Disorder (BED), and Compulsive Overeating (COE).
 The multidisciplinary team includes psychologists, psychiatrists, primary care physicians, dietitians, nurses, social workers, and family therapists.

 Our Treatment Training Goals

 The individualized focus of treatment at The Emily Program also applies to our training approach.
 Supervision goals are set at the start of the training term, and amended quarterly to address the intern’s specific skill development and acquisition.
 Training progressively moves the individual toward increased autonomous practice through the succession of each quarter.
 The individualized training supports the development of future practitioners who:

 - practice competently and ethically,